 Adoption is a wonderful way to build a family.
 People who choose to adopt are very special.
 They have a strong belief that all children deserve a loving family to call their own.
-There are hundreds of children in Maryland that want nothing more than to become part of a loving stable family.
+There are many children in Maryland that want nothing more than to become part of a loving stable family.

 Adopt US Kids, is an initiative of the federal Department of Health and Human Services’ Children’s Bureau that was developed and operated by a collaboration of nationally recognized organizations that include the University of Texas, Austin School of Social Work, Northwest Adoption Exchange, North American Council on Adoptable Children, The Adoption Exchange, and spearheaded by the Adoption Exchange Association.
 Adopt US Kids brings waiting children “online” through photographs and biographies.
 A wealth of information is also available to help you learn more about adoption.
 This organization also provides technical assistance to local departments of social services throughout the United States.

 Once you become an approved foster/adoptive family in Maryland, local department of social services staff will be available to help prospective foster/adoptive parents search for children that are legally free for adoption, using the AdoptUSKids database service.
 For example, you may request a specific age range, gender, and special needs of a child.
 You may also indicate if you are interested in a sibling placement.
 The State of Maryland Adoption Program also utilizes the AdoptUSKids photolisting service to feature some of the available children who are legally free for adoption in Maryland.
 These children are photo listed locally on the DHR website and nationally on www.adoptuskids.org.